Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 - **Sensor data** – Visualizations of raw sensor data across all chairlifts at the ski resorts.
 You'll be able to filter by chairlift and by sensor type.

+Note that this Quickstart is limited to a single-account installation.
+Listing to the Snowflake Marketplace and versions / release directives are outside of the scope of this guide.

 Let's get started!

 ![Sensor data](assets/sensor-data.png)